PaulFroehling/phd_proposal_pocs/Readme.md

-# Ideas for Geometrically Enriched Deep Learning
+# Ideas for Geometric Regularization of Neural Networks on Riemannian Manifolds

 ## 1. Two Concepts for Geometric Regularization